Home (Leave Private Section) Links to Resources Crowd Breakers Help |

 5. How do we know when to listen to critics and when to tune them out?

-6. What are some areas of life where we need to move forward in spite of opposition and criticism?
+6. What are some areas of life where we need to move forward in spite of

 7. What can we do this week to make sure that we don't fold under pressure?